JuliaConcurrent/AsyncFinalizers.jl/README.md

 RefInt(42) is finalized
 ```

-Note that the callback passed to `AsyncFinalizers.register` receives a `shim` wrapper and
+Note that the callback passed to `AsyncFinalizers.onfinalize` receives a `shim` wrapper and
 not the original `object` itself.
 To get the original object wrapped in `shim`, use
 `AsyncFinalizers.unsafe_unwrap`.